5G MEC Computation Handoff for Mobile Augmented Reality: Simulation

 \subsection{Effects of Variations}

-\textbf{Handoff rate:} For different effective handoff rates (as varied through changes in UE speed), \autoref{fig:speed-plr} shows that \textit{Comp-HO} does suffer higher MEC-mobility packet loss ratio~(PLR) comparing with other algorithms with slower UEs.
-Meanwhile, \autoref{fig:speed-delay} and \autoref{fig:speed-pkt} illustrate that higher handoff rates do decrease the performance gap between baseline algorithms and \textit{Comp-HO}.
-However, \textit{Comp-HO} still outperforms all baselines in all speeds for delay and MEC load assignment performance.
-The decreasing gaps are actually partly an artifact of the increase in MEC-mobility packet loss since more long-delayed packets are lost and not included in the delay distributions.
+\textbf{Handoff rate:} For different effective handoff rates (as varied through changes in UE speed), \autoref{fig:plr} shows that \textit{Comp-HO} does suffer higher MEC-mobility packet loss ratio~(PLR) comparing with other algorithms with slower UEs.
+However with faster UEs, \textit{Comp-HO} maintains roughly the same PLR level while the other algorithms levels increase considerably.
+As such, \textit{Comp-HO} shows more robustness to higher UE speeds.
+Meanwhile, \autoref{fig:delayspeed} and \autoref{fig:jitterspeed} illustrate that higher handoff rates do improve the baseline algorithms\footnote{For brevity reasons the figures only show \textit{A2-A4-RSRQ}, however \textit{A3-RSRP} and \textit{NoHO} perform similarly.} performance relative to \textit{Comp-HO}.
+However, these improvements are only modest and the general patterns are similar.
+The improvements are actually partly an artifact of the increase in MEC-mobility packet loss since more long-delayed packets are lost and not included in the delay distributions.

-0.1in \textbf{FPS: }\autoref{fig:fps} illustrate the performance comparison when using different frame rates (FPS), in other words different UE sending rates, within a common FPS range of MAR applications, i.e., 20\,Hz, 30\,Hz, and 50\,Hz, respectively.
-The results show that \textit{Comp-HO} improves user experienced delay significantly in all FPS, though the degree of improvement varies likely due to an interplay of factors.
-Due to the focus on both MEC load and signal strength, \textit{Comp-HO} encounters higher packet loss ratio in higher frame rates scenario.
-Nevertheless, the result clearly shows that \textit{Comp-HO} becomes more superior in terms of MEC load balancing and UE experienced delay while frame rate increases, indicating the benefit and necessity of \textit{Comp-HO} for compute-intensive application offloading.
+0.03in \textbf{FPS: }\autoref{fig:delay} together with \autoref{fig:30ipt} and \autoref{fig:20ipt} illustrate the delay distributions when using different frame rates (FPS), in other words different UE sending rates, within a common FPS range of MAR applications, i.e., 20\,Hz, 30\,Hz, and 50\,Hz, respectively.
+The results show that \textit{Comp-HO} improves user experienced delay in all FPS, though the degree of improvement varies likely due to an interplay of factors.

-0.1in \textbf{Mobility Models: } For the two different mobility models, Figures \ref{fig:delay} and \ref{fig:gauss} illustrate the UE experienced delay distributions of random waypoint and Gauss-Markov model respectively.
+0.03in \textbf{Mobility Models: } For the two different mobility models, Figures \ref{fig:delay} and \ref{fig:gauss} illustrate the UE experienced delay distributions of random waypoint and Gauss-Markov model respectively.
 As described before, with the baseline center-biased random waypoint model (with more heterogeneous user density and MEC loads) the \textit{Comp-HO} algorithm provides significant gains.
 However, with the Gauss-Markov model (with more homogeneous user density and MEC loads) the \textit{Comp-HO} algorithm provides very little benefit because there is less congestion at MEC servers and thus less need for load redistribution.